cwrukaizhang/LFERsPredictor/README.md

    pip install padelpy
    pip install pubchempy
    ```
-3. Install the required python packages
+3. Clone or download the files of this project
    ```sh
    conda install
    ```